NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > I used to rub off the semen from the clothes of the Messenger of Allah.
 He would would pray in it.

+> Incase I (Aisha) found that (semen) on the garment of the Messenger of Allah dried up, I scraped it off with my nails.

 I can imagine this poor girl walking after this old man, rubbing dried up semen stains out of his clothes with her finger nail while he's on his way to the mosque.

 See also: